 We’ve rounded up everything there is to know about Streets of New Capenna.
-If you’ve already walked the city’s avenues and are after a broader overview of the coming year, read our guide to the MTG 2022 release schedule, or check out everything we know about Dominaria United.
-But if you’re new to town, prepare yourself for a life of crime.
+If you’ve already walked the city’s avenues and are after a broader overview of the current year, read our guide to the 2024 MTG release schedule, or check out the full list of MTG set release dates for 2022.

 Streets of New Capenna release date

-Streets of New Capenna spoilers
+Streets of New Capenna cards

-It’s worth taking a long, hard look at these gorgeous basic lands, shown on March 3, which reveal the city of New Capenna in more detail, and display the art-deco influence on the set in full glory.
+It’s worth taking a long, hard look at these gorgeous basic lands, shown on March 3, 2022, which reveal the city of New Capenna in more detail, and display the art-deco influence on the set in full glory.
 Each one is swimming in gold panels and strong lines, gleaming glass and stark concrete.
-As this appears to be an entirely urban setting, much like Ravnica, there are no Islands, Plains, and Swamps, as such, just waterfronts, stations, and sewers.

 Moving along to the five triomes, these three-colour lands match up with the five three-colour crime families that hold New Capenna in their grip (more on them below).
 Each one depicts a location of importance to its family, from Xander’s Lounge for the Maestros, to Raffine’s Tower for the Obscura.
 As you may have noticed, each one also features the name of its family’s demonic leader.